jokrey/AnimationEngine/README.md

 Then start it with either the Swing or the JavaFX starter or set the AnimationView as ContentView on Android.
 For a more detailed explanation:
 * See the java doc commentary on the api itself.
-* (If I didn't come around to writing that commentary yet see the EvadeGame implementation repo's)
+* (If I didn't come around to writing that commentary yet see the EvadeGame or AGameOfLife implementation repo's)

 ## License